 6.7 Hours a Week on Social Media: How Automation Gives It Back

-For most founders, the honest answer to "what would you do with that time back?" is: close more deals, build better products, take a weekend off.
+For most founders, the honest answer is: close more deals, build better products, take a weekend off.
 The problem is not that you lack willpower — it is that no one has shown you a system that works without turning your brand into a hollow bot farm.

 This is that system.